ThoughtfulDev/SupergirlOnCrypt/README.md

 ![Project Logo](https://thoughtful-dev.com/projects/supergirloncrypt/header.jpg)

-**You currently cant decrypt Files unless you set the `locked` column in the database for this PC to `0`.
-I will try to add something other than Bitcoin Payment.
-Maybe some Supergirl Questions?**

 **For EDUCATIONAL PURPOSE ONLY**

 This is a Crypto Trojan written in Python which can be packed using Pyinstaller... and i :heart: Supergirl so there you go.

+**To decrypt the Data the Victim has to answer some Questions about Supergirl!
+(No Payment required since it was just a fun Project)**

 ## Content
 1. [Requirements](#requirements)